edvanburen/twosigma/README.md

 ```

 - **count_matrix**: A vector of non-negative integer counts.
 No normalization is done.
-- **mean_covar**: A matrix (such as from model.matrix) of covariates for the (conditional) mean model without an intercept term.
+- **mean_covar**: A matrix (such as from model.matrix) of covariates for the (conditional) mean model **without an intercept term**.
 Columns give covariates and the number of rows should correspond to the number of cells.
-- **zi_covar**: A matrix (such as from model.matrix) of covariates for the zero-inflation model without an intercept term.
+- **zi_covar**: A matrix (such as from model.matrix) of covariates for the zero-inflation model **without an intercept term**.
 Columns give covariates and the number of rows should correspond to the number of cells.
 - **id**: Vector of individual-level ID's (length equal to the total number of cells).
 Used for random effect prediction and the ad hoc method and is currently required even if neither is being used.
 - **ncores**: Number of cores to use for parallelization. **Multiple cores are recommended if possible.**